by Paul Fleischman

 which I’m certain I read

-in a book some months back that opposites
+in a book some months back

 often are known